Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry

 Russo's Lemma \cite{Russo} relates the derivative of the function $p \mapsto \mu_p(A)$ to the total influence $I_p(A)$, where $A \subset \{0,1\}^n$ is increasing. \begin{lemma}[Russo's Lemma] Let $A \subset \{0,1\}^n$ be increasing, and let $0 < p_0 < 1$.
 Then

 \end{lemma}

-We will make crucial use of the following consequence of Russo's Lemma and Theorem \ref{thm:skewed-iso} (this appears e.g. in \cite{Grimmett}, Theorem 2.38). \begin{lemma} Let $A \subset \{0,1\}^n$ be increasing.
+We will make crucial use of the following consequence of Russo's Lemma and Theorem \ref{thm:skewed-iso}. \begin{lemma} Let $A \subset \{0,1\}^n$ be increasing.
 Then the function $p \mapsto \log_p(\mu_p(A))$ is monotone non-increasing on $(0,1)$.
-If $A$ is not a subcube, then this function is strictly monotone decreasing on $(0,1)$. \end{lemma} \begin{proof} Let $f(p):= \log_p (\mu_p(A)) = \ln \mu_p(A) / \ln p$.
+If $A$ is not a subcube, then this function is strictly monotone decreasing on $(0,1)$. \end{lemma} This is well-known (see for example \cite{Grimmett}, Theorem 2.38); for completeness, we provide a proof. \begin{proof}[Proof of Lemma \ref{lemma:mono-decreasing}.]
+Let $f(p):= \log_p (\mu_p(A)) = \ln \mu_p(A) / \ln p$.
 We have

 using Russo's Lemma and (\ref{eq:skewed-iso}).
 If $A$ is not a subcube, then strict inequality holds in (\ref{eq:skewed-iso}) for all $p \in (0,1)$, so strict inequality holds in (\ref{eq:derivative}), and therefore $f$ is strictly monotone decreasing. \end{proof}